microsoft/onnxruntime/docs/tutorials/mobile/superres.md

     ```bash
     pip install torch
+    pip install onnx
     pip install onnxruntime
     pip install onnxruntime-extensions
     pip install pillow
     ```

+   A note on versions: the best super resolution results are achieved with ONNX opset 18 (with its support for the Resize operator with anti-aliasing), which is supported by onnx 1.13.0 and onnxruntime 1.14.0 and later.

 2. Then download the script and test image from the onnxruntime-extensions GitHub repository (if you have not already cloned this repository):